mciach/masserstein/README.md

 in the commandline.)

 If you are a researcher, we strongly recommend using Gurobi (available for academics at no cost) as your solver in magnetstein.
 For more information on license and installation, see [Gurobi website](https://www.gurobi.com/).
-To use magnetstein with Gurobi, set solver=pulp.GUROBI() in estimate_proportions function.
+To use magnetstein with Gurobi, set solver=pulp.GUROBI() (or solver=lp.GUROBI()) in estimate_proportions function.

 # Examples